AM8: Military Veterans Stories of Belonging, Transition, and Higher Education: Bridging the Civilian-Military Divide

 About

-In this new Working Group, we focus on sharing stories about belonging, transition, knowledge, diverse communities of service, and divergent perspectives to bridge the rising civilian-military divide in Post-9/11 U.S./American culture.
+This current Working Group focuses on sharing stories about belonging, transition, knowledge, diverse communities of service, and divergent perspectives to bridge the rising civilian-military divide in Post-9/11 U.S./American culture.
 We develop interdisciplinary, humanities-based dialogues to probe myths about war and military service in texts, public culture, and among individuals’ stories to enrich Central NY campuses with research, collaboration, and teaching about veterans on campus.

 Open to New People